 Safety and security

-Turkish authorities regularly arrest individuals suspected of planning terrorist activities.
-A person suspected of planning a suicide bombing was arrested in Istanbul on 5 April 2014.
-This demonstrates an ongoing threat of attack in Turkey.
+Turkish authorities regularly arrest individuals suspected of planning terrorist activities, which demonstrates an ongoing threat of attack in Turkey.

 - On 20 March 2014, three foreigners connected to the conflict in Syria killed three security officers and injured five others in Nigde (a province in central Anatolia bordering Adana).